A comparison of particle and fluid models for positive streamer discharges in air: Introduction

 When comparing models, it is important to have consistent input data computed from the same electron-neutral cross sections.
 However, transport coefficients for a fluid model can be computed with different types of Boltzmann solvers, and both so-called \emph{flux} and \emph{bulk} coefficients can be computed.
-Bulk coefficients describe the dynamics of a group of electrons, whereas flux coefficients characterize the properties of individual electrons.
-Although the use of flux coefficients is typically recommended~\cite{robson2005colloquium,Dujko_2013}, it is not fully clear which type of data would give the best agreement between particle and fluid simulations of positive streamers~\cite{li2012comparison,nijdam2020physics}.
+Bulk coefficients describe the dynamics of a group of electrons, whereas flux coefficients characterize the properties of individual electrons~\cite{Petrovic_2009a,Dujko_2013}.
+Although the use of flux coefficients is generally recommended for plasma modeling~\cite{robson2005colloquium,Dujko_2013}, it is not fully clear how the use of bulk data affects simulations of positive streamers~\cite{li2012comparison}.
 Furthermore, with a two-term Boltzmann solver it possible to use either a spatial or temporal growth model, which lead to different transport coefficients~\cite{hagelaar2005solving}.
 The second goal of this paper is therefore to determine the most suitable type of transport data for use in fluid simulations of positive streamers.

 \textbf{Past work} Below, we briefly discuss some of the past work on the comparison of particle and fluid models for streamer discharges.
 In~\cite{li2012comparison}, four models were compared by simulating a short negative streamer in 3D: a particle model, the `classical' fluid model with the local field approximation, an extended fluid model, and a hybrid particle-fluid model.
 These simulations were carried out in a $1.2$ mm gap using a background electric field well above breakdown, without taking photoionization into account.
 The classical fluid model here deviated from the other models in terms of streamer velocity and shape, but this was probably due to an implementation flaw that was later found.
 In~\cite{markosyan2015comparing} three plasma fluid models of different order were compared against particle simulations for planar ionization waves, which can be thought of as ``1D'' negative streamers.
 The classical fluid model was found to give rather reasonable results, somewhat in contrast with the conclusions of~\cite{Grubert_2009}.
 Finally, in \cite{bagheri2018comparison} six streamer codes from different groups were benchmarked against each other, aiming towards model verification.
 All codes implemented the classical fluid model, and three test cases with positive streamers were considered.
 Good agreement was found on sufficiently fine grids, and with corresponding small time steps.